 Are Motorcycle Helmets Waterproof?

-Not all motorcycle helmet is waterproof.
+Not all motorcycle helmets are waterproof.
 Before going into details, you’ll need to understand the various helmet types to fully understand why some helmets are waterproof and others are not.

 The types of motorcycle helmets: